fozaq/Copper-Golem-Legacy/datapack_example/README.md

 4. The Copper Golem can now place items into these chests!

 **Important**: Always set `"replace": false`, otherwise the default chests (Vanilla + IronChest) will be overwritten!

+**Note**: Use `"required": false` for optional mod compatibility.
+This prevents errors if the referenced mod is not installed.